7 Best Knee Scooters of 2026

 Pros

-• Standard 300-lb weight capacity matches the more expensive KneeRover and Drive Medical models — ELENKER does not cut corners on the load rating despite the budget positioning, which is the structural specification that matters most for safety
+• Standard 300-lb weight capacity matches the more expensive KneeRover and Drive Medical models — the budget positioning does not compromise the load rating, which is the structural specification that matters most for safety

-• Folding mechanism collapses to a compact footprint that fits in the trunk of compact sedans and SUVs, supporting the daily transport needs of patients who must be driven to physical therapy and follow-up appointments
+• Tool-free folding mechanism collapses in under a minute to a compact footprint that fits the trunk of compact sedans and SUVs, supporting transport to physical therapy and follow-up appointments

 Cons